eslamicoo912/node.js-technical-assessment/README.md

 ## 3. Installation & Setup Steps

 Follow these steps to run the application locally:

+### Step 0: Make sure you have node.js and mongoDB installed locally.

 ### Step 1: Install Dependencies
 Install all required project dependencies using npm: